 We listened as Mr. Ramsey told stories and showed us around the property.
-His passion and enthusiasm for the game is real and we could have listened to his tales all day.
+His passion and enthusiasm for the game are genuine, and we could have listened to his tales all day.
 Ratho Farm has been in his family for four generations, dating back to when his great-great-grandfather bought the farm because of its spectacular trout fishing!

 As we said our goodbyes and drove Putu out of the car park, little did we know that our brief encounter with Greg would lead us to one of the most unforgettable experiences in our entire journey- a weekend golf trip to King Island!